 A player who creates runs at 90% of the league average could be above-average (if he's a shortstop or catcher, or a great fielder at a less important fielding position), or sub-replacement level (DHs that create 4 runs a game are not valuable properties).
 Every player is chosen because his total value, both hitting and fielding, is sufficient to justify his inclusion on the team.
 HRAR fails even if you try to justify it with a thought experiment about a world in which defense doesn't matter, because in that case the absolute replacement level (in terms of RG, without accounting for the league average) would be much higher than it is currently.

-The specific positional adjustments I use are based on 1992-2001 data.
-There's no particular reason for not updating them; at the time I started using them, they represented the ten most recent years.
-I have stuck with them because I have not seen compelling evidence of a change in the degree of difficulty or scarcity between the positions between now and then, and because I think they are fairly reasonable.
-The positions for which they diverge the most from the defensive position adjustments in common use are 2B, 3B, and CF. Second base is considered a premium position by the offensive PADJ (.94), while third base and center field are both neutral (1.01 and 1.02).
+The specific positional adjustments I use are based on 2002-2011 data.
+I stick with them because I have not seen compelling evidence of a change in the degree of difficulty or scarcity between the positions between now and then, and because I think they are fairly reasonable.
+The positions for which they diverge the most from the defensive position adjustments in common use are 2B, 3B, and CF. Second base is considered a premium position by the offensive PADJ (.97), while third base and center field have similar adjustments in the opposite direction (1.03 and 1.02).

 Another flaw is that the PADJ is applied to the overall league average RG, which is artificially low for the NL because of pitcher's batting.
 When using the actual league average runs/game, it's tough to just remove pitchers--any adjustment would be an estimate.
 If you use the league total of runs created instead, it is a much easier fix.